[amazon_auto_links id="280537"]

 4.3.
 Dairy Foods

-When you eat dairy food with antibiotics, the calcium in the food will prevent from absorption of antibiotics in your system.
+When you eat dairy food with antibiotics, the calcium in the food will prevent the absorption of antibiotics in your system.
 Do not use these foods before six hours of your dose.

 4.4.
 Multi-Vitamins

-Remember if you are taking multivitamins, give maximum time space between antibiotics and multivitamins.
-Multivitamins consist of minerals like calcium, iron, magnesium, and zinc are all responsible for your inability the absorption of these minerals with antibiotics.
+Remember, if taking multivitamins, give maximum time space between antibiotics and multivitamins.
+Multivitamins6 of minerals like calcium, iron, magnesium, and zinc are all responsible for your inability to absorb these minerals with antibiotics.

 4.5.
 Foods with High Amounts of Calcium